 | Multiple Locations

 While the sauces served with the dishes may vary in different states, the type of food served is the same.
-Meat, poultry and fish are the types of food most commonly used in barbecue restaurants, popular dishes served at restaurants include everything from grilled lobster to grilled corn.
-Typical items that can be found on a St Louis Barbecue restaurant menu include grilled steaks, grilled hotdogs, and burgers, gourmet sausages, marinated skirt, steak, teriyaki chicken strips, Korean BBQ, beef spareribs, pork tenderloin and lamb chops.
+Meat, poultry and fish are the types of food most commonly used in barbecue restaurants.
+Popular dishes include everything from grilled lobster to grilled corn.
+Typical items found on a St Louis barbecue menu include grilled steaks, grilled hotdogs, and burgers, gourmet sausages, marinated skirt, steak, teriyaki chicken strips, Korean BBQ, beef spareribs, pork tenderloin and lamb chops.

 BBQ restaurants in Memphis like to use tomato and vinegar-based sauces while Alabama, Georgia, and Tennessee usually serve their pork dishes with a sweet, tomato-based sauce.
 In Kansas, restaurants like to experiment with different types of meat for their dishes.
 Kentucky is the one state that is set apart in terms of food that is served.
 BBQ restaurants in Kentucky like to serve mutton.
 At present, Lexington, Kentucky is known as ‘The Barbecue Capital of the World’.

-And while grilled poultry, seafood and meat are delicious types of food, BBQ restaurants also serve grilled vegetable dishes on the side like grilled vegetable platters, bacon-wrapped asparagus, Greek-style squash, grilled corn with chive butter, grilled garden veggies, grilled portobellos with mozzarella salad, potatoes plus, grilled corn dip, grilled vegetable sandwich, and grilled vegetable medley.
-Grilled fruits are also sometimes served for dessert such as grilled pineapple, cinnamon apples, grilled pears, grilled brown sugar bananas, honey basted nectarines, rum and pineapple kebabs, and stuffed peaches on the grill.
+And while grilled poultry, seafood and meat are delicious types of food, BBQ restaurants also serve grilled vegetable dishes on the side like grilled vegetable platters, bacon-wrapped asparagus, Greek-style squash, grilled corn with chive butter, grilled garden veggies, grilled portbello with mozzarella salad, potatoes plus, grilled corn dip, grilled vegetable sandwich, and grilled vegetable medley.
+Grilled fruits are also sometimes served for dessert.
+This might include grilled pineapple, cinnamon apples, grilled pears, grilled brown sugar bananas, honey basted nectarines, rum and pineapple kebabs, and stuffed peaches on the grill.

 BBQ Resources, Supplies, Recipes & Information